Lake Tahoe

 Did you know Lake Tahoe is the largest alpine lake in North America?
 It’s huge - a whopping 1,645 feet deep, 22 miles long, and 12 miles wide.

 Below, I’ve put together info on popular hikes, must-see attractions, great spots to eat, and more.
 Whether you’re visiting for the first time or you’re a local looking for fresh ideas, I totally got chu!
 No matter how many negative things you will hear about living in Reno, you absolutely can't believe a word of it.
 Living next to Lake Tahoe is just one positive among a long list of others, and definitely one of Reno's biggest flexes.
-It's something I will always be thankful.
+It's something I will always be thankful for.

 Why People Love Lake Tahoe